 How you report your child's investment income depends on how much they've made.
-A person is considered your child if they are a dependent under the age of 19 (24 if a full-time student) as of December 31, 2021.
+A person is considered your child if they're a dependent under the age of 19 (24 if a full-time student) as of December 31, 2022.

 Use TurboTax to help you figure out how to best report this income:

 - Open or continue your return